David Curtis, principal at Pi-Des, leads a studio this Summer from Portland, OR.

 An anticipated focus will be de-mountables.

-David shares some lessons learned from his 4 year development of Primitive Hut.
-There will likely be offshoots that focus on global just-in-time delivery system collapse responses, and 10-20 year pattern based projections that hope to best influence current design practice decisions.
+David shares lessons learned from his 4 year development of Primitive Hut.
+There will be offshoots that focus on global just-in-time delivery system collapse responses, and 10-20 year pattern based projections that hope to best influence design practice decisions.

-The structure of the studio will be remote collaboration, and some on site work, if needed.
+The studio will be remote collaboration, and some on site work, if needed.

 Participating students may have introductory to advanced design experience, adequate sketching and or digital modeling ability.
 It is ok if you are a complete beginner, but you must be open to learning critical thinking, and design language.